 How to Make Smoked Marlin (Smoke Your Own Catch at Home!)

-This recipe is simple but there is quite a few steps since we are brining the fish first.
-But as long as you follow the steps this recipe will be a breeze.
+This recipe is simple, but there are quite a few steps since we are brining the fish first.
+But if you follow the steps, this recipe will be a breeze.

 Marlin